wesbos/beginner-javascript-notes/notes/Module 5꞉ Events.md

 ## 32 - Events - Accessibility Gotchas and Keyboard Codes

-Making a website accesssible means that you are making it usable to everyone and anyone, regardless of what disability they may have, or what input device they are using, or what situation they are currently in.
+Making a website accessible means that you are making it usable to everyone and anyone, regardless of what disability they may have, or what input device they are using, or what situation they are currently in.

 If HTML is marked up correctly, it will be accessible.